ActiveState/wiki-test/prior-art.md

 ## GitHub Actions

-Dosen't have the notion of composeability of build results, it's very imperative.
+Dosen't have the notion of composability of build results, it's very imperative.
 But you can use create an action which is a gitrepo with some javascript, a yaml file  and possibly a Dockerfile.
-ONe action can refer to another action by `org`/`repo`@`git-ref` name.
+One action can refer to another action by `org`/`repo`@`git-ref` name.

 They also have a matrix strategy which runs the action for various platforms.